rushisangani/RSSelectionViewController/README.md

 /* pass array as a dataSource, array of selected objects if any and identifier if required */ [selectionController setDataArray:dataArray selectedObjects:selectedArray andDelegate:self forIdentifier:identifier];

-/* pass keyname to display roe title if dataArray contains dictionary */ selectionController.dataAccessKey = @"key_name";
+/* pass keyname to display row title if dataArray contains dictionary */ selectionController.dataAccessKey = @"key_name";

 /* enable multiple selection */